paritytech/parity-bitcoin/SECURITY.md

 - reproduction
 - other details

-Try to include as much information in your report as you can, including a description of the vulnerability, its potential impact, and steps for reproducing it.
+Try to include as much information in your report as you can, including a descriptions of the vulnerability, its potential impact, and steps for reproducing it.
 Be sure to use a descriptive subject line.

 You'll receive a response to your email within two business days indicating the next steps in handling your report.
 We encourage finders to use encrypted communication channels to protect the confidentiality of vulnerability reports.
 You can encrypt your report using our public key.
 This key is [on MIT's key server](https://pgp.mit.edu/pks/lookup?op=get&search=0x5D0F03018D07DE73) server and reproduced below.